TimGrt/Ansible-Workshop-Exercises/docs/projects/network-automation/apic-project.md

 ### Step 4 - AP creation and EPGs

 Now, that we have our own custom tenant, lets fill it with content.
 Create an Application profile and add multiple end point groups.
-Application profiles (APs) are containers for the grouping of endpoint groups (EPGs).
+Application profiles are *container* for the grouping of endpoint groups.
 For example, an AP could group a web server with the backend database, with storage, and so on.

 Create an *Application profile* with the following attributes: